aziontech/bundler/examples/hugo-static/README.md

 git clone https://github.com/theNewDynamic/gohugo-theme-ananke.git themes/ananke
 ```

-Remember to install for Development locally.
+Remember to install Vulcan for Development locally.

 Than you can install and forge the exemple.
 ```